How to Mount Object Storage Container as a File System in Linux Using s3fs on EO-Lab

 eouser@vm1:~$ echo access_key:secret_key>~/.passwd-s3fs

-For information regarding ec2 credentials please visit this FAQ: How to Generate EC2 Credentials on EO-Lab or send a request to the support by creating a new ticket in the Helpdesk and Support.
+For information regarding ec2 credentials please visit this FAQ: How to generate and manage EC2 credentials on EO-Lab or send a request to the support by creating a new ticket in the Helpdesk and Support.

 1. Change the permissions of the file with stored credentials: